MadhuOruganti/Easy-Pair-selection-Method-for-Kinship-Verification-in-Chidren-Images/README.md

-#Please send a request mail for CAG Image dataset to oruganti.madhu@gmail.com
+#Please send a mail to tmeenpal.etc@nitrr.ac.in for CID Image dataset.